Long Island Separation Attorneys Serve Nassau and Suffolk County

 As noted above, separated couples are often laying the groundwork for a divorce to come.
 Often, the court accepts the legal separation agreement they've been living under as the framework for the divorce order.
 Therefore, you must treat your separation agreement with the same urgency you would a divorce negotiation.
 You need aggressive representation to secure your rights, even if you hold out hope for reuniting in the future.

-Contact us for free to learn how we can help with your separation
+Contact us to learn how we can help with your legal separation

 No matter what the reason is for your legal separation, our legal team can tailor an agreement that meets your objectives and protects your rights.
 For additional information about separation, please call us at 1.631.479.3839 or contact us online to schedule your free consultation.